-PreReq: Eng 20 or Eng 20W or ESL 20R or (ESL 20G and ESL 20W) or placement in Eng 21 or placement in ESL 21 or placement in Eng 22 or (placement in ESL 22G and placement in ESL 22W)
+PreReq: Eng 20 or Eng 20W or ESL 20 or placement in Eng 21 or placement in ESL 21 or placement in Eng 22 or (placement in ESL 22G and placement in ESL 22W)

 Studies principles and procedures for organizing and operating Records and Information Management (RIM) programs.
 Topics include: selection of filing systems, equipment, and supplies; procedures for storage, retrieval, transfer, retention, and disposal of records; records inventory and analysis; records protection and disposition; study and application of ARMA (Association of Records Managers and Administrators) rules for alphabetic, alphanumeric, geographic, numeric, and subject methods.
 Help a business or organization meet its fiscal, legal, governmental, requirements by managing its information systems.
 (3 lec hrs.)